-SNS program: Kosovo in Serbia, Serbia in EU9.
-November 2011. / Uncategorized
+SNS program: Kosovo in Serbia, Serbia in EU, Uncategorized

 The opposition Serb Progressives (SNS) presented the program of its activities advocating Kosovo as part of Serbia and a decentralized Serbia as part of the EU.

 The party, still untested in parliamentary elections but polling as one of the country’s most popular, presented its “white book” on Monday, that focused on economic issues, but also touched on minority rights and the media.

 The SNS manifesto contains 20 subsections, while party officials said it was “still unfinished” – noting that it would “change depending on the development of the society”.

 Regarding Kosovo and Metohija, the documents said the SNS cannot and will not “recognize Kosovo”, or accept solutions that “trampled on the dignity of Serbia, without taking into account a minimum of national interests”, as well as those that negate that Kosovo is Serbian “at least as much as Albanian”.